kavisek/demo-postgres-databases/README.md

 ### Overview

-- Run Postgres and pgAdmin in Docker using docker-compose
+- Run Postgres and pgAdmin in Docker using docker compose
 - Image and Containers create the following
     - Set max connections to 400.
     - install pg_stat_statements and uuid-ossp extension.